werthen/dj-mix-ground-truth-extractor/README.md

 # DJ Mix Ground Truth Extractor

+**!!!
+The evaluation dataset is available on the following link: <https://1drv.ms/f/s!Al5-09HWyOJ3wlvkkd0ZGte119ov> !!!**

 This software allows for reverse engineering actions performed by a DJ in a mix.
 This software is complementary to my dissertation.

 ## Getting Started